Domestic Superhero

 • Start by heating half the oil in your big pot (I recommend one like this); crack your eggs into the bottom and scramble them up until just cooked.
 Remove and set aside.

 • Heat the rest of the oil in the pot, add the onions, garlic, and ginger and cook for a few minutes.
-Add carrots, broccoli, mushrooms, and zucchini; saute for 2 minutes.
+Add carrots, broccoli, mushrooms, and zucchini and cook.

 • Add the corn and peas, then stir to combine and allow those to heat up.